-Although getting dropped on the hard Saturday group ride isn’t cool, there are actually more ways to look un-cool on the easy Friday recovery ride.
+Although getting dropped on the hard Saturday group ride isn’t cool, there are more ways to look un-cool on the easy Friday recovery ride.
 The best way to look un-cool is by pushing the pace over 19 mph or by doing your intervals off the front of the ride.
 Friday rides are for recovery and socializing.
-Youre not going to impress anyone by ramping up the pace.
-Unfortunately, messing up the pace is just as easy to do on the hard group ride and this is where things get really complicated.
+You’re not going to impress anyone by ramping up the pace.
+Unfortunately, messing up the pace is just as easy to do on the hard group ride and this is where things get complicated.
 Sprinting at the wrong moment, setting the wrong pace up a climb or pushing the tempo at the wrong time can draw just as much scorn as pushing the pace on a recovery ride.
 Get to know the etiquette of a group ride by doing it at least two or three times before even thinking about getting to the front.

 To look cool, show up to the Friday ride with a cup of coffee from an independent bohemian coffee shop and sip on it throughout the ride.
-To look Euro-cool, skip the coffee and blueberry muffin after the ride in favor of an espresso and a croissant.
+To look Euro-cool, skip the coffee and blueberry muffin after the ride in favour of an espresso and a croissant.
 And please, never order any drink that has whip cream spilling out over the top of the cup.
 You didn’t ride hard enough to burn off 20 grams of fat and 600 calories.

 Group Ride Etiquette

 Have you ever seen a pro team on a training ride?
 Side by side, shoulder to shoulder, quietly zipping along.
 Then, there is the club ride.
 You actually hear it before you see it.
 Slowing!
 Right Side!
 Stopping!
 Rolling!
 Hole!
 Then you see it.
 25 riders spread out over an entire city block, three, sometimes four, wide.
 Weaving, swarming cars, running stop signs.
 Keep your group ride cool with the following four rules of thumb.